 Frontline workers are a critical component of any organization.
 It's time to start prioritizing their digital experience.
 By reducing digital friction for frontline workers, organizations have everything to gain in employee productivity, business speed, improved customer experiences and long-term success.

 We can help your organization on its journey to creating frictionless experiences for your frontline workers.
-Our long-standing partnerships with leading digital workspace vendors - VMware, HP Poly, Microsoft, Cisco, Samsung, Apple and Appspace- along with our ability to combine strategy and execution, makes us an invaluable partner for the digital employee experience.
+Our long-standing partnerships with leading digital workspace vendors - HP Poly, Microsoft, Cisco, Samsung, Apple and Appspace- along with our ability to combine strategy and execution, makes us an invaluable partner for the digital employee experience.

-To help you get started, we've created a Digital Workspace Priorities for 2023 research report that outlines the top five priorities that employee experience leaders should tackle first along with step-by-step guidance on how to successfully implement them, including how to create great digital experiences across your entire workforce.
+To help you get started, we've created a Digital Workspace Priorities research report that outlines the top five priorities that employee experience leaders should tackle first along with step-by-step guidance on how to successfully implement them, including how to create great digital experiences across your entire workforce.

 Technologies